Otto's Sausage Kitchen: Reception

-Otto's has been featured in Jane and Michael Stern's book Roadfood; on Food Network's Diners, Drive-Ins and Dives in 2009, 2014, and 2021; and in publications such as Gourmet magazine and The Oregonian.
+Otto's has been featured in Jane and Michael Stern's book Roadfood; on Food Network's Diners, Drive-Ins and Dives, and in publications such as Gourmet magazine and The Oregonian.
 The Sterns later included the kitchen on their list of the top ten "best hot-dog makers" in the United States for the cooking and food website Epicurious.

 In 2011, Serious Eats included Otto's as one of 64 contenders in their "Search for America's Best Hog Dog"; the website commended the Portland restaurant for making their own sausages, unlike many others featured in the competition.

 Otto's has been called "quaint" and its sausages, "awesome".
 The guide book Portland, Oregon: Including the Metro Area and Vancouver, Washington recommends the potato salad and says, "if you are a sausage connoisseur and love ethnic foods you will enjoy your stop here".
 Nathan Williams recommended Otto's in Eater Portland's 2022 overview of eateries in the Woodstock neighborhood.
+He also included the business in a 2023 list of the city's "snappiest, juiciest" hot dogs.